 Minooka is a somewhat small village located in the state of Illinois.
-With a population of 11,243 people and two constituent neighborhoods, Minooka is the 208th largest community in Illinois.
-Minooka has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
-This seems to be the case in Minooka, where the median household income is $80,810.00.
+With a population of 12,758 people and two constituent neighborhoods, Minooka is the 189th largest community in Illinois.
+Much of the housing stock in Minooka was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Minooka economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+This seems to be the case in Minooka, where the median household income is $97,097.00.

 Unlike some villages, Minooka isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Minooka are a mix of both white- and blue-collar jobs.
-Overall, Minooka is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Minooka who work in sales jobs (14.27%), office and administrative support (13.61%), and management occupations (8.19%).
+Overall, Minooka is a village of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Minooka who work in office and administrative support (12.84%), management occupations (11.63%), and sales jobs (7.96%).

-The per capita income in Minooka in 2010 was $29,509, which is upper middle income relative to Illinois and the nation.
-This equates to an annual income of $118,036 for a family of four.
-However, Minooka contains both very wealthy and poor people as well.
+The per capita income in Minooka in 2018 was $34,655, which is upper middle income relative to Illinois and the nation.
+This equates to an annual income of $138,620 for a family of four.

 The most common language spoken in Minooka is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Italian and Spanish.